This blog may contain affiliate links. Read our disclosure policy for more info.

 Other Things to do While You’re in Whistler

-While you’re in Whistler, the Via Ferrata isn’t the only thing you need to check out.
-Below, I have listed just a glimpse of my favorite things to do in Whistler!
+While you’re in Whistler, there are tons of great activities to check out.
+Below, I have listed some of my absolute favorite things to do in Whistler to add to your itinerary!

-• Go ziplining – For epic views of rivers, glaciers, lakes, and mountains, why not soar above them?
-Whistler has some incredible ziplining tours and the one that tops them all is the Sasquatch® Zipline!
+- Go ziplining – For epic views of rivers, glaciers, lakes, and mountains, why not soar above them?
+Whistler has some incredible ziplining tours, but our favorite is the Sasquatch® Zipline!
 It’s the longest zipline in Canada and the craziest one we’ve been on (in a good way!).
 You’ll zip 7,000 feet (2,133 meters) down the face of Blackcomb Mountain – talk about an unforgettable experience!

 Luxury – $$$

 For a luxury hotel in the heart of Whistler, the Whistler Village Suites is my top choice.
-For Whistler, it’s still a great value hotel and has a swimming pool, 3 hot tubs, a bar, a fitness center, and a restaurant.
-The rooms a very nice and for groups they have 2 bedroom apartments.
+For Whistler, it’s still a great value hotel and has a stunning indoor/outdoor swimming pool, plus a bar, several hot tubs, and a well-equipped fitness center.
+As for the rooms, they’re so comfortable that you might not want to leave the property.
 Some of the suites even have balconies with mountain views!

 Mid-range – $$